-- You cannot stay in a rental property you have in an IRA.
+- You cannot stay in a rental property that you have in an IRA.
 Not even for a single night.

 - You cannot buy property for your IRA from an immediate family member.

 On the other hand, you might be better off with other types of investments.
 It can be complicated to use a self-directed IRA to try and hold real estate.
-If you want to add real estate to your retirement investments, it's possible to use REITs in IRAs that you purchase through brokers or banks.
+If you want to add real estate to your retirement investments, you can use REITs in IRAs that you purchase through brokers or banks.
 REITs allow you to get exposure to real estate without the need to buy property.
 Plus, REITs pay dividends, so you have a chance to build your IRA through those means.

 Carefully consider your options before adding real estate to your IRA.
 While you can hold real estate in your IRA, there are a number of restrictions, and if you aren't careful, you could run into trouble with the IRS.
 You might be better off buying property for more immediate passive income purposes and sticking to REITs if you want to add real estate to your retirement portfolio.